superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft/Project Proposal Draft2.md

 &nbsp; -Weight: After adding the necessary sensor and camera components a larger drone might be imperative.

-&nbsp: -Flight Duration: Drones typically have a short flight duartion, especially one with the size and weigth needed for this functionality.
+&nbsp; -Flight Duration: Drones typically have a short flight duartion, especially one with the size and weigth needed for this functionality.

-&nbsp: -Range: The distance a drone can travel is dependent on weather, battery size, and weight.
+&nbsp; -Range: The distance a drone can travel is dependent on weather, battery size, and weight.

-&nbsp;In addition to autonomous capabilities, the drone will be able to be manually controlled.
+&nbsp; In addition to autonomous capabilities, the drone will be able to be manually controlled.
 This will provide more functionality to the drone.
 As we add equipment to the drone, it becomes heavier so our team will need to take care to get the lightest equipment possible while also reigning in our budget.
-Take will also have to be taken in order to safely charge the drone.
+Care will also have to be taken in order to safely charge the drone.
 Over charging Lithium Polymer batteries can be very dangerous.
 This is especially of concern as Li-Po batteries are a popular choice for drones.

 ## **SPECIFICATION**